-- Over 1 million free graphic elements and photos
+- Over 1 million free graphic elements, photos and videos

 - The ability to add members to your team and collaborate with them

 - 5GB cloud storage that you can use for keeping your own design assets on Canva (i.e., uploaded logos, your own photos etc.).